-Lots of shampoos have been designed to care for various skin problems faced by cats and dogs.
+Many shampoos have been designed to address various skin problems cats and dogs face.
 It may be difficult to understand how the ingredients actually work.

-The following table should help you understand why certain ingredients are included in a shampoo.
+The following table should help you understand why certain ingredients are included in dog shampoo.

 This information can help you, with consultation from your veterinarian, select the right one for your pet's skin condition.